XiongChao77/financial-ml-system/Readme.md

 - Drawdown analysis.
 - Long/short separated performance analysis.

-The project treats backtesting as an engineering problem.
-Details such as timestamp alignment, prediction timing, fee assumptions, holding rules, and signal overwrite logic can completely change the result of an experiment.

 ### Local UI

 The repository includes a local UI for inspecting experiments and strategy behavior.